shouldsee/python-singular-pipe/_sources/index.rst.txt

-.. singular_pipe documentation master file, created by sphinx-quickstart on Mon Mar  9 23:15:33 2020.
+.. spiper documentation master file, created by sphinx-quickstart on Mon Mar  9 23:15:33 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
 .. check https://docs.python.org/2/_sources/

 ********************************************************************
-Welcome to :mod:`singular_pipe`-|version| 's documentation!
+Welcome to :mod:`spiper`-|version| 's documentation!
 ********************************************************************

 .. _Contents